 What is UWaterloo Scholar?

-The University of Waterloo is using OpenScholar, an open source software solution built on Drupal, to provide dynamic and customizable personal websites for Waterloo faculty, researchers and retired faculty members.
+The University of Waterloo is using OpenScholar, an open source software solution built on Drupal, to provide dynamic and customizable personal websites for Waterloo faculty, researchers, graduate students and retired faculty members.
 Faculty and researcher personal sites are offered on a self-serve basis and are built using the WatIAM userid of the faculty member or researcher.

 Owners of UWaterloo Scholar sites must:

 - Only use as a personal website for communicating professional and academic work/achievements with your full name as the site title.

 - Only post web content that complies with web accessibility at the University of Waterloo.